JuliaFleckenstein/afab_course/02_python_basics/README.md

 ## While loop

 Definition

-# repeats statement(s) while a condition is TRUE
+repeats statment(s) while a condition is TRUE

-# requires an exit condition
+requires an exit condition

 ```python
 while some_boolean_condition:
     do something